-Knowing the size, dimensions, acoustics, lighting and other basic information about the room, space or venue the event will be held in is an important factor when determining your AV needs.
+Knowing the size, dimensions, acoustics, lighting and other basic information about the room, space, or venue the event will be held is an important factor when determining your AV needs.
 Your Audio Visual team will be able to help you plan accordingly.
-Below, a couple of central items to consider:
+Below, are a couple of central items to consider:

 - Can the room handle the acoustics?
 Be sure that the space the event will be held in is acoustically feasible, and that an appropriately designed sound system is included.

 - Has the space been reserved for an adequate amount of time?
 Make certain that at least a 24-hour hold has been secured with the space before/after your event to ensure adequate time for set-up and strike.

 While it’s not necessary for event planners to be experts in audio visual for events, having a working knowledge of the required gear and creating a bullet-pointed list will help with planning and executing the event.